 The Historical Habit: When and How to Use your Historical Data

-In this ongoing series, I’ll walk you through tips and tricks for using Chartbeat data to full advantage — by helping you connect that data to real results and repeatable actions.
+In this ongoing series, I’ll walk you through tips and tricks for using Chartbeat editorial analytics tools and data to its full advantage — by helping you connect that data to real results and repeatable actions.

 Here at Chartbeat, we make sure that the data you need is accessible inside of your workflows so you can make informed, strategic decisions.